micmejia/bible-dump/AMPC/Mark/Mark 10.md

-And they were shocked _and_ exceedingly astonished, and said to Him _and_ _to one another_, Then who can be saved?
+And they were shocked and exceedingly astonished, and said to Him and to one another, Then who can be saved?